-Spearheaded by Professor Tim Spectre, Zoe is a technology start-up company that seeks to provide personalised nutritional advice based on analysis of their gut microbiome.
-To get your personalised nutritional prescription, you send your ‘poo in the post’ to their lab for analysis.
-Additionally, you also test your glucose (using a CGM) and fat response to standardised low fat and high-fat muffins.
-While the well-funded Zoe team are publishing fascinating data powered by complex Artificial Intelligence algorithms, this level of testing and analysis level is potentially excessive for most people.
+You also test your glucose (using a CGM) and fat response to standardised low-fat and high-fat muffins.
+While the well-funded Zoe team are publishing fascinating data powered by complex Artificial Intelligence algorithms, this level of testing and analysis is potentially excessive for most people.

-Day 2 provides a similar service that provides meal recommendations based on your stool analysis.
-Their work is based on a 2015 study Personalized Nutrition by Prediction of Glycemic Responses which identified that people could have markedly different glucose response to the same food.
-They hypothesised that they could design a diet to stabilise blood sugars based on a complex (and patented) analysis of your gut bacteria.
+Day 2 is a similar service that provides meal recommendations based on your stool analysis.
+Their work is based on a 2015 study Personalized Nutrition by Prediction of Glycemic Responses which identified that people could have markedly different glucose responses to the same food.
+Therefore, they hypothesised that they could design a diet to stabilise blood sugars based on a complex (and patented) analysis of your gut bacteria.

-While there is no doubt some interaction between your blood sugars, body weight and microbiome, the reality is, it’s incredibly complex.
-The experts haven’t yet been able to define what a ‘good’ vs ‘bad’ microbiome profile looks like, let alone what you should eat to make yours look better.
+There is no doubt some interaction between your blood sugars, body weight, and microbiome.
+However, the relationship between the three is incredibly complex.
+It’s impossible to tease out correlation vs causation and determine how to use this data to guide dietary choices.
+The experts haven’t yet defined what a ‘good vs bad’ microbiome profile looks like, let alone what you should eat to make yours better.

-We may never reach the point that anyone can tell you what to eat by looking at what goes down the toilet, no matter how much data or computer power they bring to the task.
+No matter how much data or computing power is applied to the task, we may never reach the point that anyone can tell you what to eat by looking at what goes down the toilet.
 Without an intelligent application of a fundamental understanding of how your body uses energy from your food, particularly how your glucose and fat fuel tanks interact, we risk paralysis by analysis and falling victim to garbage in – garbage out (GIGO).

 What we can see from the PREDICT1 study data is that:

-- the macronutrient composition (i.e. the mixture of carbs, fat and protein) of your food has the most significant impact on your blood glucose response to a meal, while
+- the macronutrient composition (i.e., the mixture of carbs, fat, and protein) of food has the most significant impact on your blood glucose response to a meal, while

-- the amount of fat already in your blood has the most significant impact on the rise in the fat in your blood after you eat (i.e. if your system is already full of energy there is nowhere for the extra energy to go).
+- the amount of fat already in your blood has the most significant impact on the rise in the fat in your blood after you eat.
+In other words, if your system is already full of energy, there is nowhere for the extra energy to go.

-This aligns nicely with our understanding of how our glucose and fat fuel tanks work in our body.
-If your fat stores are full, any excess fuel cannot be absorbed and backs up in the system and overflows in your bloodstream.
+This aligns with our understanding of how our glucose and fat fuel tanks work in our bodies.
+If your fat stores are full, any excess fuel cannot be absorbed, backs up in the system, and overflows in your bloodstream.

-If you eat in a way that gives your body what it needs (i.e. nutrients from food) and helps you attain a more optimal body composition, your gut bacteria will likely look after itself as it continually adapts to the food you feed it.
-And let’s be real, how many people are committed enough to continually analyse their poo today to understand what you should eat tomorrow?
+If you eat in a way that gives your body the nutrients from the food that it needs to function and attain a more optimal body composition, your gut bacteria will likely look after itself as it continually adapts to the food you feed it.

-- If your blood sugars after meals rise by more than 1.6 mmol/L or 30 mg/dL, the DDF app will guide you to reduce your intake of processed carbs until your blood sugars stabilise to healthy levels.
+- If your blood sugars after meals rise by more than 1.6 mmol/L (30 mg/dL), the DDF app will guide you to reduce your intake of processed carbs until your blood sugars stabilise.

-- If your waist: height ratio is > 0.5, and your blood sugars are in the healthy range after dialling back carbs, you likely also need to cut back on your dietary fat intake.
-This allows your blood sugars to drop more quickly after meals and eat nutrient-dense meals again more sooner.
+- If your waist: height ratio is > 0.5 and your blood sugars are in the healthy range after dialling back carbs, you will also likely need to cut back on your fat intake.
+This allows blood sugars to drop more quickly after meals and eat nutrient-dense meals again sooner.